Frank Cali: Death

 Cali died at Staten Island University Hospital on March 13, 2019, at the age of 53, after being shot at about 9:20 p.m. in front of his home on Hilltop Terrace in the Todt Hill area.
 He was buried six days later at Moravian Cemetery in New Dorp, Staten Island.
 This was the first murder of a New York crime boss since the 1985 assassination of Paul Castellano, who was also boss of the Gambino family.
 Surveillance video showed a pickup truck striking Cali's parked Cadillac, a subsequent confrontation between the driver and Cali, and then the shooting.
 Cali had tried to evade the killer by using his vehicle as a shield.
 He was hit ten times with bullets from a 9 mm handgun.

 On March 16, 24-year-old suspect Anthony Comello was arrested in Brick, New Jersey, by the New York Police Department and US Marshals, to face murder charges on Staten Island.
 Authorities originally believed the crime may have been related to a personal dispute (possibly a romantic matter) and not organized crime activity.
-On April 3, Comello was indicted and was being held in protective custody at an undisclosed New York City correctional facility.
+On April 3, Comello was indicted and was held in protective custody at an undisclosed New York City correctional facility.
 On May 10, Comello pleaded not guilty to murder and weapon possession charges, although he had initially confessed to the murder to police.
 One news report cited unnamed mob experts as stating that he "is almost certainly marked for death".
 Comello had already texted that his "family is marked".